famiu/feline.nvim/README.md

 #### The setup function
 Now that we've learned to set up both the components table and the properties table, it's finally time to revisit the setup function.
 The setup function takes a table that can have the following values:
+* `preset` - Set it to use a preconfigured statusline.
+Currently it can be equal to either `default` for the default statusline or `noicon` for the default statusline without icons.
+You don't have to put any of the other values if you use a preset, but if you do, your settings will override the preset's settings.
 * `default_fg` - [Name](#default-colors) or RGB hex code of default foreground color.
 * `default_bg` - [Name](#default-colors) or RGB hex code of default background color.
 * `components` - The components table